lumilio/Jungle-didakoo.com-README.md/README.md

 ## Version 1.0.6

-An independent multiplyer videogame that integrates a custom minimax algorithm into a single-page website built in Laravel PHP and Vue.js JavaScript.
+Jungle is a Web3 browser game hosted in didakoo.com ---> [didakoo.com](https://didakoo.com) ,
 Play Jungle didakoo.com in any device.

-Jungle is a Web3 browser game hosted in didakoo.com ---> [didakoo.com](https://didakoo.com) , Updates and news on [X](https://twitter.com/didakoo_games)
+Updates and news on [X](https://twitter.com/didakoo_games)
 <!-- [Medium](https://medium.com/@didakoo)  -->

 In This game no third part advertising all data saved will be relased periodically.